U.S. Capitol Building, where federal AI legislation is introduced

 We track the bills

-Our system monitors federal and state legislatures daily for any bill related to AI, automated decision-making, or algorithmic systems.
+Our system monitors Congress and the Indiana statehouse daily for any bill related to AI, automated decision-making, or algorithmic systems.

 2